-The events showed way to all separatist movements on the globe that violence is accepted method to attain political goal.
+The events showed the way to all separatist movements on the globe that violence is an accepted method to attain a political goal.
 They also uncovered the EU’s nonexistent skills with crisis management and designing anything else than already dead road maps for conflict resolution.

-Those two dates are well remembered in all ethnic groups in Serbia and its separatist province, although from different perspectives.
-Also international community, especially EU should remember them as they have lost their perspective in West Balkans long time ago.
+Those dates are well remembered in all ethnic groups in Serbia and its separatist province, although from different perspectives.
+Also, the international community, especially the EU should remember them as they have lost their perspective in West Balkans long time ago.

-Almost 4,000 Serbs were expelled from their homes, six town and nine villages were ethnically cleansed, 935 houses belonging to Serbs and 10 public institutions (schools, health centres, post offices…) were ruined or torched in addition to 35 Orthodox churches (total 150 since bombings 1999) .
-March 17thviolence was sequel to the ethnic Albanian terror and war in Kosovo as a result more than 200.000 refugees or better say internally displaced persons (IDPs) from province.
+Almost 4,000 Serbs were expelled from their homes, six town and nine villages were ethnically cleansed, 935 houses belonging to Serbs and 10 public institutions (schools, health centres, post offices…) were ruined or torched in addition to 35 Orthodox churches (total 150 since bombings 1999).
+March 17thviolence was a sequel to the ethnic Albanian terror and war in Kosovo, as a result, more than 200.000 refugees or better say internally displaced persons (IDPs) from the province.